gmrodrigues/recursive-pixel-editor/README.md

 - **C Key**: Clear the entire canvas
 - **Mouse**: Navigate between the editor grid and color palette

+## More on WebAssembly

+In WebAssembly (WASM), your compiled C++ application runs inside a lightweight virtual machine embedded in the browser.
+Unlike JavaScript, which operates in a higher-level, event-driven runtime with limited low-level control, WebAssembly gives you direct access to a linear block of memory — essentially a flat address space — and a predictable execution model.

+This means your program can manage its own memory, structures, and state just like a native application.
+You can allocate buffers, use pointers, cache data, and represent your world in RAM however you choose.
+This is ideal for graphics applications like this one, where pixel data, palette state, and recursive rendering logic benefit from direct memory access and structure-oriented design.

+JavaScript, by contrast, doesn't expose this kind of memory model.
+Its canvas API is stateless — once you draw, the state is lost unless you track it yourself.
+This makes recursive or data-driven visual algorithms far more cumbersome to implement in JS than in a WASM-backed C++ application.

 ## Building

 ### Prerequisites